WorldHealthOrganization/ddcc-gateway-api-tests/specs/gateway/issuer.md

 * "CountryA" downloads the trusted issuer trustlist
 * check that the trusted issuer is in the trustlist

-## trusted issuer certificate data distribution
+## trusted issuer entry data distribution

 CountryA creates a trusted issuer entry and CountryB can download it.
-Another (simulated) gateway can also download the trusted issuer certificate.
+Another (simulated) gateway can also download the trusted issuer entry.

 * "CountryA" creates a trusted issuer entry
 * "CountryA" creates CMS message with trusted issuer